 SPEA was founded as a response to the needs and problems of modern society-needs that were not being addressed by other more traditional schools such as business, arts and sciences, or political science.
-Our scope is wide, and we address such issues as energy and environmental policy, improving the criminal justice system, ensuring the safety of our communities and cities, keeping arts vibrant, managing nonprofits effectively, and understanding the causes of poverty.
+Our scope is wide, and we address such issues as public finance, nonprofit management, public management, environmental management, policy analysis, health administration, criminal justice and arts administration.

 Even better, this year we have welcomed several new faculty members who are already making a difference and leading our school into the future.
-You can see who they are by going http://flipflashpages.uniflip.com/2/7048/72675/pub/index.html).
+You can see who they are by going here.